juanmarc/getting-cleaning-data-project/README.md

 ### codeBook.md

-The code book that profile additional info on the data fields in tidyData.txt.
+The code book that provides additional info on the data fields in tidyData.txt.

 ### README.md